madprops/blog/docs/armtrak.md

 ### Big

 This makes enemy ships bigger.
 While bigger, their attacks are also bigger and they do more damage.
 While the laser itself does damage, it is kind of a blessing to the enemy as it becomes temporarily more powerful.
+But it's also a curse because they can be more easily hit.

 Units: 1 | Damage: 20 | Effect: Big